alterNERDtive/EDDiscovery-wiki/Using-the-Scan-Panel.md

 * Show/Hide Moons: Diable showing moons, planets and stars only

-* Planet size:  4 sizing options are allowed
+* Planet size:  4 sizing options are given

 Right clicking the star panel gives you the following options: